nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Moddie` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to add a specific person in the list
+4. AddressBook adds the person

+    Use case ends.

+**Extensions**

+* 3a.
+The given information of person is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**